 The Besnard Lakes don’t make things easy for themselves, publicity wise.
-The new album which launched on January 2021, The Besnard Lakes are The Last of the Great Thunderstorm Warnings isn’t a title that fits neatly into social media posts, as well they know.
+The new album which launched on January 2021, The Besnard Lakes are The Last of the Great Thunderstorm Warnings isn’t a title that fits neatly into social media posts, as I’m sure they know.
 But the Canadian outfit don’t particularly care – nothing is going to spoil the integrity of this new work, whether we’re talking about the album title or the music.
-It’s how the band have always done things – slightly portentous, elements of psych and prog.
+It’s how the band have always done things – slightly portentous, elements of psych and prog, and a fiercely independent spirit.
 Just calling the album Warnings! may better suit a WordPress headline – but it wouldn’t fit with the Besnards’ vision.

-Following on is Raindrops, the first single which dropped to positive reviews in October – this is a statuesque, shimmering work.
-Our Heads Our Hearts on Fire Again (the second single which also features a video) stands out as one of the most striking tracks with its delicate vocals and its Beach Boys-style rich harmonies.
-This multi-layered anthemic track is going to sound great live.
+Following on is Raindrops, the first single which dropped to positive reviews in October – this is a statuesque, shimmering work with a much-needed springiness to it, after the doomy power of its predecessor.
+Our Heads Our Hearts on Fire Again (the second single with video) stands out as one of the most striking tracks with its delicate vocals, Beach Boys-style rich harmonies and euphoric feel.
+It’s a multi-layered anthemic track will sound great live.

 Acting like a marker as the album starts to approach its conclusion is the mesmerising New Revolution which announces itself with a drum beat and a distinctly tribal quality.
-The drums, the bass, and a mix of swirling layers mesh together.
+The drums, the bass, and a mix of swirling layers mesh together – it’s an ethereal number with an aura of positivity, sending a message that says, ‘everything is going to be alright’.

 The closer is Last of the Great Thunderstorm Warnings itself: the sprawling two-part 17-minute track seems to stretch out into the distance, an unhurried landscape with that distant thunder rumbling and wind sweeping through a wild landscape.
-The second part is an extended and haunting section.
-This is a peaceful and spiritual track, a fitting finale to the turmoil and drama in this long-awaited album.
+The second part is an extended and haunting section, a peaceful and spiritual track, a fitting finale to the turmoil and drama in this long-awaited album.

 WEBSITE | TWITTER | INSTAGRAM | FACEBOOK | SPOTIFY | APPLE MUSIC | YOUTUBE